 Starting an event page for your business or special event can be as easy as creating a Facebook event page for your business.
 Facebook has made it easier than ever to grow a business by finding an audience interested in your events.
-Now you can even find customers ready to buy your tickets and promote your event on facebook.
+Now you can even find customers ready to buy your tickets and promote your event on Facebook.

-How to create an event on Facebook
+Here are the steps to create your event on Facebook in 5 minutes

 Click on one of the “Create Event” buttons that you see on the screen.
 Choose whether it will go online or offline afterward.